jacomyal/sigma.js/packages/website/src/content/docs/reference/style-properties.md

 ### Backdrop properties

-Backdrops render a background shape behind nodes and their labels, typically used for hover effects.
+Backdrops render a styled GPU shape (fill, border, shadow, corner radius) behind nodes and/or their labels.
+They are expensive compared to other node properties and meant for a handful of elements at a time, typically hovered or highlighted.
+For a cheap, always-on flat rectangle behind a label only (which also serves as the hit area for label events), use `labelBackgroundColor` / `labelBackgroundPadding` above instead.

 | Property               | Type                          | Description                                                   |
 | ---------------------- | ----------------------------- | ------------------------------------------------------------- |